EricTerrell/EBTCalc.Android/README.md

 # Desktop Version

-A version of [`EBTCalc`](https://github.com/EricTerrell/EBTCalc) for Windows, Linux, and Mac OSC is also available.
+A version of [`EBTCalc`](https://github.com/EricTerrell/EBTCalc) for Windows and Linux is also available.

 # How to Build